Oahray/home-day-0/README.md

 # HOME-DAY-0
-This repository contains solutions to, and tests for, exercises assigned in Day 0 of the Andela Bootcamp.
+This repository contains solutions to, and tests for, exercises assigned on Day 0 of the Andela Bootcamp.

 **REPOSITORY STRUCTURE**